realrate/Causing/education.md

 and pass it via the model data.

 All variables are observed, there are no latent variables.
-Out final variable of interest are the wages.
+Our final variable of interest are the hourly wages.

-Note that in Sympy some operators are special, e.g. Max() instead of max().
+Note that in SymPy some operators are special, e.g. Max() instead of max().
-The obeserved potential experience is never negaitve, but this could occur in estimation / optimization algorithm.
+The obeserved potential experience is never negaitve, but this could occur in the estimation / optimization algorithm.

 ```python
 def education():